Search for Science Fair Projects

 What kinds of rock projects are there?

-We have rock projects where you'll learn all about different rocks and minerals, the fascinating process of how rocks are formed and broken down over time through the rock cycle, and even get to make your own beautiful crystals!
-And if that's not enough, delve into the past by studying fossils and uncovering the secrets of the amazing animals and plants that once roamed the earth.
-Get ready for an adventure with rocks!
+We have rock projects where you'll learn about the physical characteristics of different types of rocks and minerals, the fascinating process of how rocks are formed through the rock cycle, and even get to make your own beautiful crystals!
+And if that's not enough, delve into the past by studying fossils and uncovering the secrets of the amazing animals and plants that once lived on earth.
+Check out these rock and mineral science fair projects!

-• exploring ways rocks are made and broken down: erosion (mountain, soil), eruptions (volcano)
+exploring how rocks are made and broken down: weathering & erosion (ice, mountain, soil), eruptions (volcano)

-• making crystals (sugar, salt, borax), fossils, stalactites and stalagmites
+making your own: crystals (sugar, salt, borax), fossils, stalactites and stalagmites

 My Pet Rock in the Rock Cycle